Russian gas boost fuels Moscow's China pivot | DW | 12.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A pipeline linking Russian gas with China means Moscow is driving ahead with gas exports to China, a move that could allow it to tighten the screws further on EU consumers.
-Others say it could blow up in Moscow’s face.
+A pipeline linking Russian gas with China means that Moscow is driving ahead with gas exports to China, which could allow it to tighten the screws further on EU consumers.
+Others say it could blow up in Moscow's face.

 Even before the recent surrounding possible strategic gas supply cuts by Russia, Moscow's energy plans called for an increase in exports to China.
-Russia knows it needs to diversify into new markets as Europe lowers dependence on its supplies.
+Russia knows that it needs to diversify into new markets as the European Union lowers dependence on its supplies.

 Meanwhile, China's demand for gas is growing alongside a perceived need to mitigate potential energy trade wars with the US, the EU and Australia.